The Cinema Cafe

 The first is 1965's espionage thriller The Ipcress File.

-Michael Caine seems very comfortable in one of his first important roles as author Len Deighton's Harry Palmer: a far less flamboyant and non-heroic British secret agent than Ian Fleming's James Bond.
+Michael Caine seems quite comfortable in one of his first important roles as author Len Deighton's Harry Palmer: a far less flamboyant and non-heroic British secret agent compared to Ian Fleming's James Bond.
 Palmer's lifestyle couldn't be any different either.
 Unlike the opulent and sophisticated backdrop of Bond, Palmer's environment is confined and dreary.
 Produced by Harry Saltzman, who also helped bring Bond to the screen, this was made to be a more realistic alternative to Bond's lavish surrounds, gorgeous women and outrageous gadgets.
 Palmer's meagre wage, small East End flat, grocery shopping and constant paperwork suggest a rather routine spy's routine.
 This story aspect is offset, however, by the film's engaging characters, wry humour and an increasingly enthralling plot.
 Its producers have wisely brought in some of their Bond cohorts, namely Peter R. Hunt with his judicious style of editing, Ken Adam’s inventive production design (which most resembles the Bond franchise during Palmer's outlandish brainwashing sequences) and John Barry's silky-smooth musical score featuring a most creative use of the cimbalom.
 Director Sidney J. Furie livens the proceedings with some spy-like camera angles as the drama comes to a most suspenseful and satisfying climax.
 Like the Bond films, The Ipcress File requires a considerable "suspension of disbelief" but will earn it in spades.
-Lastly, the title of this post, as some film buffs might have recognised, refers to some prominent dialogue in this highly enjoyable thriller.
+Lastly, the title of this column, as some film buffs might have recognised, refers to some prominent dialogue in this highly enjoyable thriller.
 The Region B Blu-ray from Network can be ordered from Amazon.co.uk by clicking on the image above.

 1997's The Game is a wild and fantastic concoction.